 Below is the results of the output dataset generated using the PROC CONTENT Procedure.

-4. Now, I can create macro variables for each value of the SAS dataset.
+Step 4.
+Now, we can create macro variables for each value of the SAS dataset.

 data _null_;